vitaly-t/assert-options/README.md

 * throw detailed error on invalid options
 * set default values for missing options

-Strongly-typed, built with TypeScript 3.x `strict` mode, for JavaScript clients.
+Strongly-typed, built with TypeScript 4.x `strict` mode, for JavaScript clients.

 [![Build Status](https://travis-ci.org/vitaly-t/assert-options.svg?branch=master)](https://travis-ci.org/vitaly-t/assert-options)
 [![Coverage Status](https://coveralls.io/repos/vitaly-t/assert-options/badge.svg?branch=master)](https://coveralls.io/r/vitaly-t/assert-options?branch=master)

 ## Rationale

-* Passing in invalid or misspelled option names is one of the most common errors.
+* Passing in invalid or misspelled option names is one of the most common errors in JavaScript.
 * Assigning defaults is the most common operation for methods that take options.

-This module automates proper options parsing and setting defaults where needed.
+This module automates proper options handling - parsing and setting defaults where needed.

-Although this library is implemented in TypeScript, its objective is to help JavaScript clients, because TypeScript itself can handle invalid options and defaults natively.
+Although this library is implemented in TypeScript, its objective is mainly to help JavaScript clients, because TypeScript itself can handle invalid options and defaults natively.

 ## Installation

 ```
-$ npm install assert-options
+$ npm i assert-options
 ```

 ## Usage